camisbored/CamsUEFI/README.md

 1. Add mouse functionality.
 2. Change navigation to GUI maybe?
 At least give more developed shell.
 3. Make this do something more useful, maybe Snake or Pong game.
 4. Break this out into a different file structure after expanding?
-(Currently 1 c file).
+(Currently 2 c files).

 This was developed in native Linux (Ubuntu 20.04) and should be able to be built standard from a similar environment.